zhedlund/miniRT/README.md

 ```

 ### 2. MinilibX Library
-Ensure the `minilibx-linux` folder is in the root of the repository (already included).
-No separate download is required.
+Ensure the `minilibx-linux` folder is in the root of the repository.

 ### 3. Build the Project
 Use the provided Makefile to compile both `miniRT` and `MinilibX`: